Toggle menu

 Approximately.
 90 minutes

-Join us at Great Yarmouth Minster, England's largest parish church for some fascinating stories about the characters laid to rest next to the Medieval Town Wall.
+Join us at Great Yarmouth Minster, one of England's largest parish churches for some fascinating stories about the characters laid to rest next to the Medieval Town Wall.

 Discover the bricked up gate through which some of Nelson's sailors set sail for the final time and visit the town cemetery where sailors, merchants and circus owners lie side by side.